azhariabnel/CurrencyAppKMM/README.md

+Currency App for both Android & IoS Platform
+ - Develop for Android and iOS App from a Single Codebase
+ - Develop  for Android and iOS App with Shared UI
+ - Compose Multiplatform Framework
+ - Local Database (MongoDB Realm)
+ - Network (Ktor)
+ - Offline Cache
+ - MVVM Architecture
+ - Clean Architecture
+ - Animated UI
+ - Material 3 Components
+And many more

+thanks for the course to @stevdza-san

 This is a Kotlin Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.